SFULibrary/islandora_doi_framework/README.md

 ## To do

-* Complete the Drush script used to assign batches of DOIs.
+* Complete the Drush script used to assign and update batches of DOIs.
+For updates, the PID file will need to include PIDs and DOIs.
-* Add the ability to update DataCite metadata and object URLs associated with DOIs.
-Figure out best trigger and workflow for updating metadata.
+* Figure out best trigger and workflow for automatically updating metadata associated with a DOI.
 This should probably not happen every time the source datastream is modified, although that is one option.
-Maybe a second button under the "DOI" tab for updating metadata?
-Could also have an associated drush commnand.
 * Submodules that mint DOIs from registration agencies other than DataCite.
 * Submodules that persist DOIs to locations other than MODS.